Things to Do at the Wizarding World of Harry Potter

 Rides

-As you’re exploring 1920s Paris, you’ll be able to travel by Métro-Floo to the British Ministry of Magic in the 1990s.
+As you’re exploring 1920s Paris, you’re invited to travel by Métro-Floo to the British Ministry of Magic in the 1990s.

 Here, evil former Hogwarts headmistress Dolores Umbridge is awaiting trial.